Hospice & Palliative Care Services

 Hospice care focuses on quality of life for patients who are experiencing advanced, life-limiting illness.
 The hospice philosophy accepts death as the final stage of life; it affirms life, but it does not try to hasten or postpone death.

-Hospice is not a place.
+Hospice is not a place, and it is not a nursing home.
 Hospice is a service that brings emotional, physical, spiritual and social support to wherever our patients call home.
 Admission to Serenity Hospice Care means that the team will assess patient and family needs and develop a patient-centered plan of care.
-In addition to team visits, home hospice care services include medical supplies, equipment, and medications related to the illness and symptom management.
+In addition to team visits, home hospice services include medical supplies, equipment, and medications related to the illness and symptom management.
 Serenity Hospice Care is available 24 hours a day, 365 days a year to admit patients, provide care and answer questions.